steves2j/LightingController/README.md

 ## Configuration
 - The config flow creates a single instance (one entry).
 Serial ports and drivers are managed through the panel.
 - The panel is served from `/s2j_led_driver_static/led_driver_panel/index.html`; the controller overview is at `/s2j_led_driver_static/controller_overview.html`.
+If you want the controller_overview to always display in the Overview, Edit your Dashboard and update to the following.
+To be able to do this you will need to "Tale Control" when you click on the edit icon (NOTE: Taking control will expose your inner access and can be used to circumvent security if your HA is exposed to the public).
+views:
+  - path: default_view
+    title: Home
+    type: panel
+    cards:
+      - type: iframe
+        url: /s2j_led_driver_static/controller_overview.html
+        aspect_ratio: 75%

 ## Development
 - Key code: `custom_components/s2j_led_driver` (logic, registry, API, entities), `www/led_driver_panel` + `www/controller_overview.html` (frontend).